CSJESC/workerGame/README.md

 TO DO:
 ______

+- different color for links (neither white- not obivious they are link- nor black- not really good to read)
 - handle game over and winning
-- style (replace style-test.css with something actually usefull)
+- style (rename style-test.css (was only there for testing stuff))
 - more and corrected content
 - add missing sites (goinghome, alone)
 - in main.js impove check for energy